-The first approach aims at understanding the link between COVID country preparedness (rather than the intensity of COVID occurrence per se as in the majority of the reviewed studies) and FS levels in various countries.
-The composite global FS index (GFSI14) is taken as a proxy for FI.
-The lower its score, the higher is the status of FI.
+The first approach aims to understand the link between COVID-19 country preparedness (rather than the intensity of COVID-19 occurrence per se, as in the majority of the reviewed studies) and FS levels in various countries.
+The composite GFSI14 is taken as a proxy for FI.
+The lower its score, the higher the status of FI.
 The index covers a set of developing and developed economies amounting to 113 countries.
-The value of the index scores in 2019 represents the dependent variable that the model seeks to understand the significance of the variables that explain the inter-country variability of which.
-The index covers all MENA countries except for Iran, Djibouti, Palestine, Iraq, Libya, Lebanon and Malta.
+The value of the index scores in 2019 represents the dependent variable that the model seeks to understand and the significance of the variables that explain inter-country variability.
+The index covers all MENA countries except for Iran, Djibouti, Palestine, Iraq, Libya, Lebanon, and Malta.